tiffanymonroe/wdi-remote-gizmo/unit_1/w02d03/student_labs/afternoon_lab.md

 ### Planet X
 Outside of any of these predefined solar system objects, make your own object called **PlanetX**.
 Give PlanetX the same properties as a planet within `system` (eg. density, tilt, mass) and give it made-up values.

-Without directly altering either the `system` object or the `planetX` object, include planetX as a property of system.
+Without directly altering either the `system` object or the `PlanetX` object, include planetX as a property of system.
 (Your planetX object is a planet within the system).

 When you `console.log(system)`, planetX should be appear as a planet in the system.